 The Han lab develops highly sensitive and novel instrumentation, as well as relies an existing plethora of state-of-the-art magnetic resonance tools for the advanced "visualization" of biomolecular interactions, biomolecular and materials surfaces, and their surface hydration water properties.
 The tools of the Han lab include solid-state NMR and DNP-enhanced NMR spectroscopy of biosolids and materials, Overhauser DNP of the hydration layer, continuous wave (cw) and pulsed dipolar EPR spectroscopy for structural biology, and hyperfine EPR and DNP spectroscopy of transition metal sites.
 Some experiments are performed with unique, home-built, instrumentation, and others rely on commercial instrumentation and shared facilities.

 Interdisciplinary Research Topics

-An ambitious and general goal of the laboratory is to turn NMR from a bulk to a surface characterization tool, and in doing so access entirely novel information content and research utility in materials science and the biochemistry/biophysics of complex biomolecular systems.
+An ambitious and general goal of the laboratory is to turn NMR from a bulk to a sub-nanometer surface characterization tool, and in doing so access novel information content and research utility in materials science, molecular biochemistry and physical chemistry.
 Find out more about our current work in the following research sections, or click on the publications tab to see what has been done so far.